marfanetw-maker/Proxy/README.md

 </p>

 <p align="center">
-  <b>An open-source VPN that's fast, unlimited, secure, and completely free.</b>
+  <b>A modern, feature-rich VPN client that's fast, unlimited, secure, and completely free.</b>
 </p>

 <p align="center">
-  <a href="FA.md">فارسی</a>
+  <a href="FA.md">فارسی</a> | <a href="ZH.md">中文</a> | <a href="RU.md">Русский</a>
 </p>

 ## 🚀 Overview

-Proxy Cloud is a modern, feature-rich Flutter application designed to provide secure, private internet access through V2Ray VPN technology and Telegram MTProto proxies.
-With an intuitive interface and powerful capabilities, Proxy Cloud puts you in control of your online privacy without any subscription fees or hidden costs.
+Proxy Cloud is a powerful Flutter application designed to provide secure, private internet access through V2Ray VPN technology and Telegram MTProto proxies.
+With an intuitive dark-themed interface and comprehensive features, Proxy Cloud puts you in control of your online privacy without any subscription fees or hidden costs.

 ## ✨ Key Features

 ### 🔒 V2Ray VPN
-- **One-Tap Connection**: Connect to V2Ray servers instantly
+- **One-Tap Connection**: Connect to V2Ray servers instantly with a single tap
-- **Subscription Management**: Import and organize configurations via subscription URLs
+- **Subscription Management**: Import, organize, and update configurations via subscription URLs
-- **Real-Time Monitoring**: Track connection status and performance
+- **Real-Time Monitoring**: Track connection status and performance metrics
+- **Server Selection**: Browse and select from multiple server locations
-- **Custom VPN Settings**: Configure bypass subnets and DNS options
+- **Custom VPN Settings**: Configure bypass subnets and DNS options for advanced users

 ### 💬 Telegram Proxies
-- **Extensive Proxy Collection**: Browse and connect to MTProto proxies worldwide
+- **Extensive Proxy Collection**: Browse and connect to MTProto proxies from around the world
-- **Detailed Information**: View country, provider, ping, and uptime statistics
+- **Detailed Information**: View country, provider, ping, and uptime statistics for each proxy
 - **Seamless Integration**: One-tap connection to Telegram via selected proxies
-- **Easy Sharing**: Copy proxy details to clipboard for sharing
+- **Easy Sharing**: Copy proxy details to clipboard for sharing with others

 ### 🛠️ Advanced Tools
-- **IP Information**: View detailed information about your current IP address
+- **IP Information**: View detailed information about your current IP address and location
 - **Host Checker**: Test status, response time, and details of any web host
-- **Speed Test**: Measure your internet connection performance
+- **Speed Test**: Measure your internet connection download and upload speeds
-- **Subscription Store**: Discover and add new V2Ray configurations
+- **Subscription Store**: Discover and add new V2Ray configurations from a curated collection
+- **Subscription Manager**: Add, edit, delete, and update your V2Ray subscriptions in one place

 ### 🎨 Modern UI/UX
-- **Sleek Design**: Dark theme with vibrant accents
+- **Sleek Dark Theme**: Elegant dark interface with green accents for comfortable viewing
-- **Intuitive Navigation**: Easy access to all features
+- **Intuitive Navigation**: Bottom navigation bar for easy access to all features
-- **Smooth Animations**: Polished transitions and effects
+- **Smooth Animations**: Polished transitions and visual effects throughout the app
-- **Real-Time Indicators**: Visual feedback on connection status
+- **Real-Time Indicators**: Visual feedback on connection status (connected, connecting, disconnected)
+- **Responsive Design**: Optimized for various screen sizes and orientations

 ## 📱 Installation